 How Your Doctor Determines Eligibility

-Eligibility for CAR T-Cell Therapy is determined by a specialist haematologist or oncologist after a thorough clinical assessment.
+Eligibility for CAR T-Cell Therapy is determined by a haematologist or oncologist after a thorough clinical assessment.
 Here is a general overview of the key factors your doctor will consider.

 Your Cancer Type